shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/LightingAgent/README.md

 # Lighting Agent

-Transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer electricity.
+Transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer of electricity.
 This agent represents light devices that provide lighting to building zones.

 ## Lighting Agent Configuration